DEPARTMENT OF PSYCHOLOGY

 The DAM Lab currently has K graduate students, J post doc, and P undergraduate research assistants.

 Rose Nguyen (PhD expected 2020, Psychology).
 Rose is the newest member of the DAM lab, and quite likely has the most unique background of current DAM lab members.
 Rose started out doing something meaningful as a social worker and then as a research assistant in a clinical neuroscience lab before losing her way and joining the DAM lab.
 Rose is also the lab optimist, which is something the rest of us are trying fix.
-Rose's research is in decision making, memory, and risk.
+Rose's research is in judgment, decision making, and memory.
+[UPDATE: Rose was selected as a recipient of the prestigious NSF-GRFP award.]

-Alison Robey (PhD expected 2017, Psychology).
+Alison Robey (PhD 2017, Psychology; Post Doctoral student 2017-present).
 Alison is a recent addition to the lab, having transferred over from the developmental program, and is a perfect fit due to her disillusionment in psychology.
 Alison's main focus is on identifying and testing educational applications based on cognitive theory.
 Her recent projects entail trying to figure out why retrospective confidence judgments are better predictors of future recall than having people predict future recall and identifying individual differences in the testing effect.

-Jeff Chrabaszcz (PhD expected 2016, Neuroscience and Cognitive Science).
+Jeff Chrabaszcz (PhD 2016, Neuroscience and Cognitive Science).
 Jeff is formally in the Neuroscience and Cognitive Science program rather than Psychology.
 Jeff is a man of many talents, ranging from beard growing (and occassionally trimming) to modeling (with math).
 Jeff is known within the Psychology department as the resident expert at R programming.
 He's also adept as statistical modeling and basically anything else he puts his mind to.
 He does not speak Russian, though.
 His work in the DAM lab ranges from decision making to various research projects on statistical modeling, working memory training (it doens't work), and programming the R package for the General Monotone Model.
+Jeff is currently on post doc at Carnegie Mellon University.

-Dan Buttaccio (Post doctoral student).
+Dan Buttaccio (Former Post doctoral student).
 Dan received his PhD in Psychology from the University of Okahoma in 2013, and has since worked as a post doctoral student in the DAM lab.
 Aside from having the best hair in the lab, Dan is also an excellent experimental psychologist with a knack for coming up with creative experiments.
 He also has an amazing appetite for data, and can be found in the lab either creating new experiments or collecting data 7-days week in most weeks.
 Dan's work runs the gamut from computational modeling and visual attention to memory and decision making.
-He's the department's expert in eye-tracking methodology.